2016 Nippon Professional Baseball draft: Summary

 Only the first round picks were allowed to be contested with all picks from the second round onward being based on table placing in the 2016 NPB season in a waiver system.
 Waiver priority was based on inter-league results.
 As the Pacific League teams came out on top against Central League opposition, Pacific League teams were given preference.
 From the third round the order was reversed continuing in the same fashion until all picks were exhausted.

-Due to Tokyo Yakult Swallows manager Mitsuru Manaka's mistake at the 2015 edition of the draft, losing tickets in the lottery were made blank as to avoid confusion with winning tickets emblazoned with "Negotiation Rights Acquired."
+Due to Tokyo Yakult Swallows manager Mitsuru Manaka's mistake in the 2015 edition of the draft, losing tickets in the lottery were made blank to avoid confusion with winning tickets emblazoned with "Negotiation Rights Acquired."

 87 new players were drafted with a further 28 development players selected.